MZanggl/mockzen/README.md

 }
 ```

-During runtime, both pieces of code will behave the same!
+During runtime, the code will behave exactly as before!

 But in the tests, you can overwrite its behavior.
 For this, register a mock: